-After receipt of referral from teacher, assigned administrator may issue a one-day suspension.
+After receipt of referral from the teacher, the assigned administrator may issue a one-day suspension.
 A parent conference is held before the student returns to school.
-Other consequences and meetings will be taking place with administration and counseling team if this behavior continues.
+Other consequences and meetings will take place with the administration and counseling team if this behavior continues.

-As student continues to have issues being on time to class, the teacher may follow with a detention for every time student is tardy.
+As the student continues to have issues being on time to class, the teacher may follow with a detention for every time the student is tardy.

-The outlined 4 steps are the various points at which an administrator will be involved in the process and helping to notify parents of the seriousness of the tardy situation.
+The outlined 4 steps are the various points at which an administrator will be involved in the process and help to notify parents of the seriousness of the tardy situation.